poornasyamasundar/SE-VSCode-Tool/README.md

 - We designed a UI for searching functions within the project based on their descriptions.
 Anytime we hover over a function name, the corresponding description will be displayed.

+# Any existing solutions and Novelty of our project :

+- Other languages such as C++ and Java have extensions of this type.
+Python is the most commonly used language, so we built a VS code extension for it.

+- As part of our project, we have implemented a new feature that allows users to search across our projects by function.

 # Technologies/Libraries Used